Get Optimal Results Of Muscle Gain With Whey & Glutamine

 Let's Discuss Some Fast Facts On Whey Protein First...

-- It is a rapidly digesting protein and because of its fast digestion, Whey quickly elevates the plasma amino levels and contributes to the preservation of muscle mass.
+It is rapidly digesting protein and because of its fast digestion, Whey quickly elevates the plasma amino levels and contributes to the preservation of muscle mass.

-- Whey Protein is suitable for use as a meal replacement.
-It provides protein without carbohydrates and fats which may contribute to fat gain.
+Whey Protein is suitable for use as a meal replacement.
+It provides protein without carbohydrates and fats which may contribute to weight loss.

 What Is Glutamine & How Do You Benefit From It?